United Airlines Passengers Trapped On Canadian Runway For 14 Hours After Plane Doors Froze Shut

 — Steven Lau (@unoslau) January 20, 2019

-Another passenger, Sonjay Dutt, a professional wrestler, who was trying to get to Macau for an EWE Wrestling event, began tweeting the official United Airlines handle after being trapped on the plane for about ten hours.
+Another passenger, professional wrestler Sonjay Dutt, who was trying to get to Macau for an EWE Wrestling event, began tweeting the official United Airlines handle after being trapped on the plane for about 10 hours.
 He begged them to send help saying that food supplies onboard the plane were running short.

 “Please help us.
 This is an emergency @united.
 People are not doing well.
 Running low on food,” he tweeted, before adding, “It’s freezing, not safe for children and elderly.
 Please help @united.”